A case study of intersections on blowups of the moduli of curves: Intersections on toric varieties

 The horizontal maps are projective bundles.
 The Chern class of the excess bundle $\mathbb E$ is supported on $\widetilde X$.
 The term $s(X',Y')$ is handled by Aluffi's formula.
 Recall that $V\hookrightarrow Y'$ is the cycle of interest.

 \begin{lemma} The Segre class $s(V\cap X',V)$, after pushforward to the Chow group of $X'$ is computed as

 where the right side is interpreted as follows.
-Formally express the Segre class $s(X',Y')$ according to Aluffi's universal formula as the sum of terms corresponding to strata of $X'$ decorated by polynomials corresponding to Chow operators corresponding to line bundles on $Y'$.
-Replace each stratum in $X'$ with the class of its intersection of the stratum with $V$ and pullback the Chern class operators to $V$ along the inclusion. \end{lemma}
+The Segre class $s(X',Y')$ according to Aluffi's universal formula is a sum of terms -- each term is a stratum of $X'$ times a polynomial in Chern classes of line bundles on $Y'$.
+Define $s(X',Y')(V)$ as the same formal sum, where the strata terms are replaced by their intersection with $V$, and the Chern classes are pulled back to these strata. \end{lemma}

 \begin{proof} By our transversality hypothesis for $V\hookrightarrow Y'$, the pullback of the divisors on $Y'$ exhibit $V$ as a regular crossings pair.
 The Segre class $s(V\cap X',V)$ can be computed by Aluffi's formula, so the lemma follows by combining the tranversality of $V$ and $Y'$ with naturality of Chern classes. \end{proof}